espressif/idf-component-manager/docs/en/reference/dependencies_lock.rst

 If your project includes :ref:`local-source`, the ``dependencies.lock`` file should **not** be checked into version control.
 This is because it may contain local paths specific to your environment, which will not be available to other developers.

+Local dependency paths are stored relative to the lock file when possible.
+On Windows, if a local dependency and the lock file are on different drives, a relative path cannot be calculated, so the absolute path is stored instead.

 .. warning::

     The ``dependencies.lock`` file should not be manually edited.
 It must only be modified by the version solver.